TIN0-m/TATA-Forage-Simulation/README.md

 # Objective

-i was tasked to create detailed IAM solution designs in a PDF or Word document that directly address the two focus areas: enhancing user lifecycle management and strengthening access control mechanisms.
+I was tasked to create detailed IAM solution designs in a PDF or Word document that directly address the two focus areas: enhancing user lifecycle management and strengthening access control mechanisms.

+# Think process

 From the response that i provided to the email i decided that a cloud solution like AWS would be the most ideal in getting an IAM solution for a company like TechCorp.
 The document below states the reasons why this would be the best, i have also provided images of the document :